 According to the U.S. Department of Education the purpose of Title 1 funding, “is to ensure that all children have a fair, equal, and significant opportunity to obtain a high quality education and reach, at minimum, proficiency on challenging state academic achievement standards and state academic assessments.”

 The basic principles of Title 1 state that schools with large concentrations of low-income students will receive supplemental funds to assist in meeting students' educational goals.
 Low-income students are determined by the number of students enrolled in the free and reduced lunch program.
 For an entire school to qualify for Title 1 funds, at least 40% of students must enroll in the free and reduced lunch program.

-You can access this plan at Title 1.
 If you would like to review a hard copy of this plan or translation is needed, please contact Linda Howard, Title I Program Specialist at 754-321-1410.